Castle Revival Challenge

 Part I accomplished the goal of cutting out the clothes that added bulk to your closet.
 With a more manageable collection, Part II will be easier.

-To prepare you for Part II, which will be coming next, set aside a weekend now to dedicate to Creating Your Essential Wardrobe!
+To prepare you for Part II, set aside a weekend now to dedicate to Creating Your Essential Wardrobe!

 This will be quite a different experience from Part I. So, get ready for some focused, but fun work that will stream-line your outfit creation and morning routine.